'Uganda election feels like a war': human rights lawyer | DW | 13.01.2021

 It has since demanded that those deleted accounts be reinstated.

 "Uganda is ours.
 It's not anybody's.
-There is no way anybody can come and play around with our country to decide who is good, who is bad," President Museveni said in response to the ban.
+There is no way anybody can come and play around with our country to decide who is good, who is bad," President Museveni said in response to Facebook's takedown orders.

-Rights activist Nicholas Opiyo said he was not surprised by Facebook's move.
+Rights activist Nicholas Opiyo said he was not surprised by the tech giant's move.

 "We saw it a long time coming because the Ministry of Information had created a group of people to abuse others online," Opiyo said.
 "They [Ugandan government] created a system that would manipulate public conscience and public debate.
 And gladly, Facebook was able to identify and block these accounts."